-In an 2013 blogpost she said that she liked “studying ingredients and what they do both individually and synergistically is completely fascinating…to me.
-First you have to look at similar products to see what makes a product work and the different components it has to have to be effective, stable and safe.
+In a 2013 blogpost she said that she liked “studying ingredients and what they do both individually and synergistically is completely fascinating…to me.
+First, you have to look at similar products to see what makes a product work and the different components it has to have to be effective, stable and safe.
 It’s always surprising to find a product that contains absolutely incredible key ingredients, but then also contains toxins and fillers that are there to either save money or for some purpose that in no way benefits our skin.”

 Because C-Firma was one of the original six products created, I can only imagine how exciting it was to research and create.

 I like to analyse the names of DE products as they are more exciting than other brands.
 With all of their products, it usually contains a unique (trademarked) name + what the product is (so cream or serum).
 Sometimes DE spells the explanation of the name out on their site, and sometimes I must guess myself.
 I’d also love to hear your suggestions!

 When Tiffany was creating the product, it’s working name was ‘Drunk Elephant African Marula Vitamin C Revitalizing Serum’.

 ‘C-Firma’ is a trademarked name.
 In researching, I also found another trademark application called C-Firma Oranje Vitafacial.
 The ‘oranje’ in this name means orange in Dutch (or Afrikaans).
 This would be in line with the T.L.C Framboos Glycolic Night Serum.
 Framboos is raspberry in Dutch.
 I think it would have been nice to keep the names similar, but the Oranje Vitafacial could have been for an entirely different product (as it’s listed under beauty masks).